pantheon-systems/documentation/source/content/wordpress-best-practices.md

 ### Disable XML-RPC via a Custom Plugin

-This method has the advantage of being toggleable without deploying code, by activating or deactivating a custom Plugin.
-The result of creating and activating this plugin is that requests to `/xmlrpc.php` will return a 405 status code.
+This method has the advantage of being toggleable without deploying code, by activating or deactivating a custom plugin.
+The result of creating and activating this plugin is that exploitable XMLRPC methods will no longer be available via POST requests.

 1. [Set the connection mode to SFTP](/sftp) for the Dev or target Multidev environment via the Pantheon Dashboard or with [Terminus](/terminus):